rciam/keycloak-theme-vanilla/README.md

 # keycloak-theme-vanilla

-This is a custom theme for eosc-kc installations
+This is a custom theme for rciam installations

 ## Installation instructions: